Co-presented with St. Paul's Choir School

 MUSIC AND LITURGY IN PARIS C. 1200

-St. Paul’s Harvard Square, Arrow Street, Cambridge & Livestreamed
+St. Paul’s Church & Livestreamed

-Presentation: Thomas Forest Kelly (Harvard)
+Presentation: Thomas Forrest Kelly (Harvard)

-Demonstration and Performance: The Boys and Schola of Saint Paul’s Choir with Soloists; Brandon Straub, Music Director
+Demonstration and Performance: The Saint Paul’s Boys Choir with Soloists; Brandon Straub, Music Director

 THOMAS FORREST KELLY